gdiazbanuelos/GGPOPLUSR/README.md

 #### Less big problems

+* Will Faust and Zappa's RNG be deterministic or set to be so?
+    * If not, rip unless we replace it with our rng lmao
 * Where's Player 2's buffer?
 * Which of the (currently 3) input buffers gets written to first?
     * If you intercept the first, will the others follow suit?